Is Your WordPress Website Truly Secure?

 Illegal cryptocurrency mining

 With the recent boom in digital money, or “cryptocurrency”, malware developers have also jumped on the bandwagon with malicious software that can use your website to illegally mine cryptocurrency through visitors’ browsers.
 This is a more minor issue, but you’re still in danger of losing your users’ trust if your website is found to be mining cryptocurrency (even unintentionally).

 Slowing down your website / Forcing unauthorized redirects

 Finally, the worst type of WordPress malware is the kind that redirects unsuspecting visitors to other websites.
 The malware can accomplish this by redirecting traffic either to an unsecured version of your site in an attempt to get visitors’ private information, or to their own page(s) to boost traffic for them.
-If it gets severe enough, search engines like Google can even straight-up scare users away from your site by showing security warnings.
+If it gets severe enough, search engines like Google can even straight-up scare users away from your site by showing.

 How Can You Detect WordPress Malware?

 The most important step is to scan your website frequently, like you would your own computer.
 One way to do this is with Google’s Safe Browsing diagnostic tool.
 Simply paste the following into your address bar:

 with WEBSITE_URL being the site you wish to check.
 Do not include the https:// or http:// if the address has one.

 To detect SEO-harmful malware, use Google Analytics to check where your outbound links are leading and see what keywords are bringing traffic to your site.
 If the keywords you’re seeing are unrelated to your site’s niche, there’s a chance that your site has malware.